factorhouse/kpow-local/README.md

 ## Prometheus Integration

-Email [sales@operatr.io](mailto:sales@operatr.io) to upgrade your trial license to a full one-month license and evaluate kPow + Promethues.
+Email [sales@operatr.io](mailto:sales@operatr.io) to upgrade your trial license to a full one-month license and evaluate Kpow + Promethues.

 Then edit local.env and set: